AJTJ/goPractice/basic_types.md

 ### variables

-**check exp.go**

 `var i bool`

 - declares a list of variables with type being last
-- variable declaration at package or function level
+- generally for variable declaration at package or function level

 `var i int = 1`